1968 Olympics Black Power salute: Aftermath

 Carlos's career followed a similar path.
 He tied the 100-yard dash world record the following year.
 Carlos also tried professional football, and was a 15th-round selection in the 1970 NFL draft, but a knee injury curtailed his tryout with the Philadelphia Eagles.
 He then went on to the Canadian Football League, where he played one season for the Montreal Alouettes.
 He fell upon hard times in the late 1970s.
 In 1977, his ex-wife died by suicide, leading him to a period of depression.
 In 1982, Carlos worked with the Organizing Committee for the 1984 Summer Olympics in Los Angeles.
 In 1985, he became a track and field coach at Palm Springs High School.
 As of 2012, Carlos worked as a counselor at the school.

 Smith and Carlos received an Arthur Ashe Courage Award at the 2008 ESPY Awards honoring their action.

 Silver medalist Norman, who was sympathetic to his competitors' protest, was reprimanded by his country's Olympic authorities, and he was criticized and ostracized by conservatives in the Australian media.
 He was not sent to the 1972 games, despite several times making the qualifying time, though opinions differ over whether that was due to the 1968 protest.
 When Sydney hosted the 2000 Summer Olympics, he was not invited to take part in the celebrations in Sydney, although he played a part in announcing Australian Olympic Teams in his role as a sports administrator in Melbourne.
-The United States extended him an invitation to the celebrations when they learned Australia had not done so.
+The United States extended him an invitation to the celebrations when they learned that his own country had not done so.

 When Norman died in 2006, Smith and Carlos were pallbearers at his funeral.

 In 2012, the Australian House of Representatives formally passed an apology to Norman, with MP Andrew Leigh telling Parliament that Norman's gesture "was a moment of heroism and humility that advanced international awareness of racial inequality."
 In 2018, the Australian Olympic Committee awarded Norman posthumously the AOC Order of Merit for his involvement in the protest, with AOC President John Coates stating "we've been negligent in not recognising the role he played back then."

 Wayne Collett and Vincent Matthews were banned from the Olympics after they staged a similar protest at the 1972 games in Munich.